 This video provides a detailed run through of the many features in Moodle including: basic set up, adding Blocks, sending announcements, using discussion forums, using and grading assignments, embedding content from external sources, chat and interactive features.

 This video is a follow up to “What can Moodle do?”
 Discussed here is the H5P Moodle plug-in that will help you create interactive content.
 It also looks at Glossary, Database, Feedback, Scheduler and Activity Completion.

-Getting started with Moodle step by step
+Accessing and setting up Moodle step by step

 This video covers how to: Access your Moodle course; add files and links to web sites and videos; send announcements to students; show and hide elements of your course; switch to a student view to see what they see; "activate" your course so students have access.

 Moodle offers a variety of functionality for instructors to display content such as documents and media.
 However, it has much more to offer than being a repository for content.
 Instructors can also use the space to facilitate a number of course activities including, assignment submission and grading, discussion forums, peer editing, and collaborative spaces, such as wikis.
 However, the most popular uses of Moodle are: